Skip to Content

 When an infant has certain other

-congenital heart defects, a medicine (a form of
+congenital heart defects, a medicine that is a form of

 ductus arteriosus open.
 Keeping this blood vessel open allows the blood to